xu-yuan1/openvino-docs/pages/documentation/compile-tool.rst

 Compile Tool
 ============

 :target:`doxid-openvino_inference_engine_tools_compile_tool__r_e_a_d_m_e_1md_openvino_tools_compile_tool_readme` Compile tool is a C++ application that enables you to compile a model for inference on a specific device and export the compiled representation to a binary file.
 With this tool, you can compile a model using supported OpenVINO Runtime devices on a machine that does not have the physical device connected, and then transfer a generated file to any machine with the target inference device available.
-To learn which device supports the import / export functionality, see the :ref:`feature support matrix <doxid-openvino_docs__o_v__u_g__working_with_devices>`.
+To learn which device supports the import / export functionality, see the :ref:`feature support matrix <working_with_devices>`.

 The tool compiles networks for the following target devices using a corresponding OpenVINO Runtime plugin: Intel® Neural Compute Stick 2 (MYRIAD plugin).